 Your situation might look like this: Your organization understands the value of performance reviews, but has struggled to implement them.

-You try to adopt annual performance reviews, but notice your young company undergoes a lot of change in just a single calendar year.
-The reviews you conduct may not apply anymore, because your employees have been promoted, or their positions may not exist anymore or their duties may have changed, and finally, they might be much more in number, while some no longer work at the organization.
+You try to adopt annual performance reviews to improve your company's overall performance management, but notice your young company undergoes a lot of change in just a single calendar year.
+The reviews you conduct might feel unsatisfactory because they may not apply anymore — because your employees have been promoted, or their positions may not exist anymore or their duties may have changed, and finally, they might be much more in number, while some no longer work at the organization.

 Fortunately, Lattice is a flexible system that allows for multiple performance reviews per year.
 You can use Lattice for annual, semiannual, and quarterly reviews.

-During any performance review, managers give employees feedback on their performance -- drawing on real-time feedback and praise given throughout the year, the progress of goals since the last review, and general assessment of performance.
-Performance reviews are also a time for managers to help employees create forward thinking goals towards their overall productivity, specific projects, job descriptions, and more.
+During any performance review, managers give performance feedback to employees -- drawing on real-time feedback and praise regarding the employee's work given throughout the year, the progress on performance goals since the last review, and general assessment of work performance.
+Performance reviews are also a time for managers to help employees create forward thinking goals towards performance improvement/ their overall productivity, specific projects, job descriptions, and more.
 These goals—whether short-term or long-term, public or private—can be assessed and updated during one-on-one meetings, which ideally occur regularly.

 However, how do you know which type of performance review works best within your organization?
 Here are a few questions to ask yourself: